Modeling of dendritic solidification and numerical analysis of the phase-field approach to model complex morphologies in alloys: Numerical implementation and results

 \paragraph{Velocity of the dendritic tip:}{ } As can be seen in Figure~\ref{fig:SED}, the phase-field model of solidification of a pure metal successfully produces the freely growing dendrite shape and four-fold symmetry as expected.
 However, predicting quantifiable features of the dendritic evolution would provide a better validation of the proposed numerical framework.
 In this context, the dendritic tip propagation velocity (see Figure~\ref{fig:DendriteShapeSchematic}) for single equiaxed dendrites has been widely used in analytical studies of dendritic propagation.
 In the literature, implicit expressions for radius and velocity of the dendritic tip have been obtained using semi-analytical approaches, and they provide estimates of $\bm{\nu}_{tip}$.
 One of the more popular semi-analytical approaches to obtain the tip velocity employs a Green's function (GF) approach.
 The Green's function is an integral kernel that is widely used to solve of certain classes of differential equations.
 We will not discuss this approach here, but only use the dendritic tip velocity values predicted by this approach.
 These values are denoted by $\bm{\nu}_{tip}(GF)$.
 Interested readers are referred to Karma and Rappel\cite{karma1998quantitative} for details of the GF approach.

 The model parameters used in this study are $\Delta=-0.65$, $\epsilon_{4}=0.05$, $\tilde D=1$, $d_{0}/\lambda_{0}=0.544$, $\lambda_{0}=1$, $\tau_{0}=1$, $\xi=1.596$.
 The numerical domain size and time step size, in dimensionless units, are 500x500 and $\Delta t=0.04$, respectively.
+We chose an implicit (backward Euler scheme) time-stepping method for this study, and the time step size, $\Delta t$, was chosen considering stable quadratic convergence of the relative residual error for the implicit time stepping scheme.
+Further, this time step size is comparable to the values reported in the finite difference method literature for this problem \cite{karma1998quantitative}.
 For these values, the Green's function approach predicts an equilibrium tip velocity, $\bm{\nu}_{tip}(GF)=0.0469$.
 Freely growing equiaxed dendrite in an infinite domain, under solidification conditions held constant over time, attains a fixed equilibrium tip velocity.
 In this study, we consider the effect of two discretization parameters, namely: (1) Comparison of the numerical dendritic tip velocity ($\bm{\nu}_{tip}$) to the equilibrium tip velocity obtained from Green's function approach $\bm{\nu}_{tip}(GF)$ (Figure~\ref{fig:VtipCvsTime1}), and (2) Convergence of the tip velocity ($\bm{\nu}_{tip}$) with mesh refinement, and its dependence on the order of continuity of the basis (Figure~\ref{fig:VtipCvsDeltaX}).